What's New in Plesk Obsidian

 Move domains between subscriptions Available

 Reorganize your business, keep certain sites away from the others for security reasons, or separate staging sites from production ones by moving domains between subscriptions.
-In Plesk Obsidian, administrators, resellers, and clients can do so via both the Plesk UI and the command line.
+Plesk administrators, customers, and resellers now have this long-awaited feature.
 Just make sure that the target subscription has enough resources available!

 File Manager UX Improvements Available